 Aside from the statute of limitations, other state laws also control the filing of car accident claims.
 Pennsylvania is a choice no-fault car insurance state.
 This means drivers in the state have the choice between fault or no-fault insurance coverage.
 Choosing no-fault coverage means you will file a claim with your own insurance company after a collision, regardless of who caused your accident.
 If your insurance claim meets specific requirements that allow you to file outside of the no-fault system, only then may you file a claim against the at-fault driver.

-If you opt for fault car insurance coverage, you can choose from limited tort or full tort coverage.
+If you opt for a fault insurance policy , you can choose from limited tort or full tort coverage.
 The amount of recovery you may seek for medical expenses and other out-of-pocket costs will depend upon your type of coverage.
 With limited tort coverage, you may not seek pain and suffering or other non-economic damages unless your injuries are serious enough to give you the right to file a lawsuit against the at-fault driver.
 Full tort coverage gives you the right to file a claim against the at-fault driver whether your injuries qualify as serious or not.

 Pennsylvania abides by modified comparative fault rules when it comes to assigning liability for an auto accident.
 This means as long as the courts find you – the victim – less than 50% at fault for the crash, you can qualify for compensation.
 Even if you made a mistake that resulted in the courts assigning 49% of the blame to you, you could still recover partial compensation.
 The courts will reduce your award by an amount equivalent to your percentage of fault.
 If you are more than 50% at-fault, however, you will not qualify for any compensation.
-If you have any questions regarding auto accident laws in Pennsylvania, consult a Scranton car accident lawyer at Rosenbaum & Associates.
+If you have any questions regarding auto accident laws in Pennsylvania, consult our experienced accident lawyers at Rosenbaum & Associates.

 Car Accidents & Pedestrians in Pennsylvania